-Holiday traditions are beloved and celebrated by many families, and sharing your children with their other parent can be challenging around the holidays; however, with a holiday schedule that is crafted by a skilled attorney, the challenges can be reduced or avoided all together to allow the parents and children the clarity and flexibility needed to meet the parent’s goals.
+Holiday traditions are beloved and celebrated by many families, and sharing your children with their other parent can be challenging around the holidays; however, with a holiday parenting time schedule that is crafted by a skilled attorney, the challenges can be reduced or avoided altogether to allow the parents and children the clarity and flexibility needed to meet the parent’s goals.

 Holidays that occur on the same day of the week are easy to plan for; it is a safe bet most people are going to overeat on the last Thursday in November.
 Memorial and Labor Day always fall on a Monday, just as Thanksgiving always falls on a Thursday.

 Federally recognized holidays include: New Year’s Day, MLK, Inauguration Day (every four years), Washington’s Birthday (f/k/a President’s Day), Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving, and Christmas.

 Mother’s Day and Father’s Day - while these holidays are some of the easiest to designate in many cases, blended families can encounter some challenges when designating these holidays.
 Designating the entire weekend or just the Sunday are options to be considered.

 Thanksgiving – it isn’t really just the Thursday for some families, don’t forget about Black Friday.
 It is common for family members to travel around Thanksgiving, and for this reason, some parents wish to alternate Thanksgiving as a block of several days to celebrate this holiday over several days.